bcbio/bcbio-nextgen/README.md

 ## Code structure

-Two main scripts drive the automation of the process:
+The main scripts that handle automation of the analysis and storage
+are:

 * `scripts/illumina_finished_msg.py` -- Sits on a machine where sequencing
   runs are dumped.
+Should be run via a cron job every hour or so to check for new output runs.

 * `scripts/analyze_finished_sqn.py` -- Continuously running server script on
   the Galaxy analysis machine.
-When new results are reported in the messaging queue, this copies over the relevant files and kicks off an automated analysis.
+When new results are reported in the messaging queue, this copies over the relevant fastq files and starts an automated analysis.

+* `scripts/store_finished_sqn.py` -- Continuously running server that
+  manages long term storage of larger files, like qseq and images.

+System specific information is specified in configuration files:

+* `config/transfer_info.yaml` -- Configuration on the sequencing
+  machine, specifying where to check for new sequencing data.
+* `config/post_process.yaml` -- Configuration for analysis and
+  storage.
+This contains links to Galaxy, program commandlines and customization for processing algorithms.
+* `config/universe_wsgi.ini` -- Configuration variables that should be
+  included on your Galaxy server.
+RabbitMQ details are specified here for communication between the sequencing and analysis machine.

 The scripts involved in the actual processing: